DavidHe1127/Mr.He_HandBook/DevOps/linux.md

 ```

 ### double-dash
 `--` means the end of command options i.e `-v, -i, -s` etc. So `-v` here is considered to be a string rather than a command option.
-In this example, we simply grep string `-v` in side file `xxx`.
+In this example, we simply grep string `-v` inside file `xxx`.
 ```bash
 grep -- -v xxx
 ```